 Young people at NC are generally free to choose the activities they want to participate in and the content they wish to pursue, with support from facilitator partners and other young people.

 NC facilitates age-based groups/pods for young people to expand on community-based learning.

 THE "FUNDAMENTAL SKILLS"

 The ways people talk about “fundamental skills” change based on their previous experience with schooling, with their own level of satisfaction with the life they currently have, and with the ways in which they feel they can manage in the world.
-That said, the schooling culture has convinced many of us that the skills necessary to being a productive and fulfilled adult are easily broken down into a handful of academic areas, regardless of whether or not we actually use them.
+That said, schooling culture has convinced many of us that the skills necessary to be a productive and fulfilled adult are easily broken down into a handful of academic areas, regardless of whether or not we actually use them.
 Many people ask, “But what about math?” without exploring the ways in which they do or do not use mathematical thinking and problem-solving in their daily lives.
-The truth is, in pursuing areas of interest, particularly in playful and personally engaging ways, many of the skills necessary to being a “successful” adult are developed in more natural and compelling ways.
-Our facilitators and content specialists work hand in hand to make play and discovery experientially educational.
+Conventional schooling prioritizes certain kinds of thinking: precision thinking, verbal/linguistic, and external-oriented, all within a competitive context.
+We know there are many other kinds of thinking, learning, and living.

 In pursuing areas of interest in playful and personally engaging ways, many of the skills necessary to being a “successful” adult are developed in more natural and compelling ways.
 Our facilitators and content specialists work hand in hand to make play and discovery a naturally educational experience.